 In those third-party challenges, the United States Patent and Trademark Office found that all claims of the 282 patent are unpatentable, and that certain claims of the 784 patent and 318 patent are unpatentable.
 ClearPlay appealed as to the 784 patent and the 318 patent, and on August 23, 2016, the United States Court of Appeals for the Federal Circuit affirmed the findings of the United States Patent and Trademark Office.
 On October 31, 2016, the stay was lifted.

-On October 16, October 21, November 2, 2020 and November 9, 2020, DISH Network L.L.C. filed petitions with the United States Patent and Trademark Office requesting ex parte reexamination of the validity of, respectively, the 784 patent, the 799 patent, the 318 patent and the 970 patent; and on November 2, November 20, December 14 and December 15, 2020, the United States Patent and Trademark Office granted each request for reexamination.
-On April 23, 2021, the United States Patent and Trademark Office issued a Notice of Intent to Issue Ex Parte Reexamination Certificate allowing claim 12 of the 970 patent, and on April 27, 2021, it issued a Notice of Intent to Issue Ex Parte Reexamination Certificate allowing claim 3 of the 784 patent.
-The trial date, which had been reset to September 26, 2021, has been vacated while the District Court weighs a fully briefed motion to stay the case pending resolution of the ex parte reexamination proceedings.
+On October 16, October 21, November 2, 2020 and November 9, 2020, DISH Network L.L.C. filed petitions with the United States Patent and Trademark Office requesting ex parte reexamination of the validity of the asserted claims of, respectively, the 784 patent, the 799 patent, the 318 patent and the 970 patent; and on November 2, November 20, December 14 and December 15, 2020, the United States Patent and Trademark Office granted each request for reexamination.
+On May 7, 2021, May 25, 2021, June 25, 2021 and July 7, 2021, the United States Patent and Trademark Office issued Ex Parte Reexamination Certificates confirming the patentability of the challenged claims of, respectively, the 799 patent, the 784 patent, the 318 patent and the 970 patent.
+In October and November 2021, DISH Network L.L.C. filed petitions with the United States Patent and Trademark Office requesting ex parte reexamination of the validity of certain asserted claims of the 784 patent, the 799 patent and the 970 patent.
+In November and December, 2021, the United States Patent and Trademark Office granted review of the challenged claims of the 799 patent and the 970 patent, but denied review of the challenged claims of the 784 patent.
+In December 2021, DISH Network L.L.C. petitioned for review of the denial as to the 784 patent.
+Trial has been scheduled for February 27, 2023.
 ClearPlay's damages expert contends that ClearPlay is entitled to \$543 million in damages.